A Measurement of the Hubble Constant using Gravitational Waves from the Binary Merger GW190814: Abstract

 \section{Abstract}

-We present a test of the statistical method introduced by Bernard F. Shutz in 1986 using only gravitational waves to infer the Hubble constant (H$_0$) from GW190814, the first first high-probability neutron-star--black-hole (NS-BH) merger candidate detected by the Laser Interferometer Gravitational Wave Observatory (LIGO) and the Virgo interferometer.
+We present a test of the statistical method introduced by Bernard F. Shutz in 1986 using only gravitational waves to infer the Hubble constant (H$_0$) from GW190814, the first high-probability neutron-star--black-hole (NS-BH) merger candidate detected by the Laser Interferometer Gravitational-wave Observatory (LIGO) and the Virgo interferometer.
 We apply a baseline test of this method to the binary neutron star (BNS) merger GW170817 and find H$_0 = 70^{+35.0}_{-18.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ (maximum {\it a posteriori} and 68.3\% highest density posterior interval) for a galaxy $B$-band luminosity threshold of $L_B \geq 0.001\,L_B^*$ with a correction for catalog incompleteness.
 Repeating the calculation for GW190814, we obtain H$_0 = 67^{+41.0}_{-26.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ and H$_0 = 71^{+34.0}_{-30.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$ for $L_B \geq 0.001\,L_B^*$ and $L_B \geq 0.626\,L_B^*$, respectively.
-Combining the posteriors for both events yields H$_0 = 70^{+29.0}_{-18.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$, demonstrating the improvement on constraints when using multiple gravitational wave events.
-We also confirm the results of other works that adopt this method, showing that increasing the $L_B$ threshold enhances the posterior structure and slightly shifts the distribution's peak to higher H$_0$ values.
-We repeat the joint inference using the low-spin PhenomPNRT and combined (SEOBNRv4PHM + IMRPhenomPv3HM) posterior samples for GW170817 and GW190814, respectively, achieving a tighter constraint of H$_0 = 69^{+29.0}_{-14.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$.
+Combining the posteriors for both events yields H$_0 = 70^{+29.0}_{-18.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$, demonstrating the improvement on constraints when using multiple gravitational-wave events.
+We also confirm the results of other works that adopt this method, showing that increasing the $L_B$ threshold enhances the posterior structure and slightly shifts the distribution's peak to higher H$_0$ values.We repeat the joint inference using the low-spin PhenomPNRT \citep{the_ligo_scientific_collaboration_properties_2019} and the newly available combined \citep[SEOBNRv4PHM + IMRPhenomPv3HM;][]{abbott_gw190814_2020} posterior samples for GW170817 and GW190814, respectively, achieving a tighter constraint of H$_0 = 69^{+29.0}_{-14.0}$\,km\,s$^{-1}$\,Mpc$^{-1}$.

 \keywords{Hubble constant --- gravitational waves --- neutron stars --- black holes}